 Tourism Technician and Sport Fishing Consultant

 With today's technology it's absolutely incredible to see how life like lures can be as they perfectly imitate a fish.
-For those of you who intend to try, or are using these types of lures, I will give you some important tips that will surely make a difference in your future outings.
+For those of you who intend to try fishing with lures, or are using them, I will give you some important tips that will surely make a difference in your future outings.

 Identify Your Target